gabriel-quina/badc/readme.md

    Customize your web site.
 Please do NOT use "Bellum" as campaign name.
 Bellum is the first campaign runnin with this "BADC" (bourne again dinamic campaign).
-Set you desired campaign name, change the rules as you like, customize languages, change soruces to introduce new fertures, build your style pages, and any customization you like.
+Set you desired campaign name, change the rules as you like, customize languages, change sources to introduce new fertures, build your style pages, and any customization you like.